It’s that time again! Tonight, I’m flying out of JFK to Kiev, Ukraine, where I connect with a flight to Tel Aviv, Israel. Happy Spring Break, y’all!

 The big lesson I’ve learned is not to let my stuff own me.
 Have you experienced the life-changing magic of tidying up?
 It truly is life-changing.

 I started this blog to encourage and inspire people to travel, no matter their age, background, or prior travel experience.
-I left the US for the first time just 2 years ago, and over the past year I’ve had the opportunity to travel to 4 different continents–just me and and my trusty backpack!
+I left the US for the first time just a few years ago, and recently I’ve had the opportunity to travel across 5 different continents–just me and and my trusty backpack!
 I hope the information and stories I share will help readers travel with confidence and purpose.
 I also look forward to using this blog to share my thoughts about current events within the US and around the world in an effort to promote dialogue and understanding across the political spectrum.